jina-ai/jina/docs/fundamentals/clean-code.md

 ```
 ````

+## Set `request_size`

-1. Set `request_size`. `request_size` decides how many Documents in each request.
+`request_size` decides how many Documents in each request.
 When combining with Generator, `request_size` determines how long will it take before sending the first request.
 You can change `request_size` to overlap the time of request generation and Flow computation.

 ````{tab} ✅ Do
 ```{code-block} python